akasozi/Learning-Blazor/README.md

 - Use @bind markup to bind a C# variable to an HTML object.
 - You define the C# variable by name as a string in the HTML.

+To Create a new razor component use the command below

+   dotnet new razorcomponent -n Todo -o Pages

+A razor component called Todo is created in the Pages directory